PsyTechPro/NFL_2025/README.md

 This repository contains a baseline machine learning (ML) dataset and modeling example for predicting NFL game scores using team-level offensive and defensive stats.

 The project was created to support learning, comparison, and experimentation with supervised ML methods applied to real-world sports data.
-It is intentionally framed as a **baseline**, not a production system or optimized betting model.
+It is intentionally framed as a **baseline** model for predictive comparison, not an optimized betting model or decision-making tool.

 ---